Petrov Affair: Aftermath and legacy

-As a result of the defections, the Australian embassy in Moscow was expelled and the USSR embassy in Canberra recalled.
+As a result of the defections, the Australian embassy staff in Moscow was expelled and the USSR embassy staff in Canberra recalled.
 Diplomatic relations were not re-established until 13 March 1959.

 Political repercussions

 The defections came shortly before the 1954 federal election.
 Evatt accused Menzies of having arranged the defections to coincide with the election, for the benefit of the incumbent Liberal Party.

 According to some, partly as a result of the Petrov Affair, Menzies was successful at the election, which Labor had been widely expected to win.
 The Royal Commission continued for the rest of 1954 and uncovered some evidence of espionage for the Soviet Union by some members and supporters of the Communist Party of Australia during and immediately after World War II, but no-one was ever charged with an offence as a result of the commission's work and no major spy ring was uncovered.
-(No one was charged for various reasons: one was given immunity from prosecution, others who had handled documents had not technically broken the law, one was in Prague and remained there, and evidence against others could not be presented because it would reveal that Western intelligence services had broken Soviet codes).
+(One was given immunity from prosecution, others who had handled documents had not technically broken the law, one was in Prague and remained there, and evidence against others could not be presented because it would have revealed that Western intelligence services had broken Soviet codes).

 Evatt's loss of the election and his belief that Menzies had conspired with ASIO to contrive Petrov's defection led to criticism within the Labor Party of his decision to appear before the Royal Commission.
 He compounded this by writing to the Soviet Foreign Minister, Vyacheslav Molotov, asking if allegations of Soviet espionage in Australia were true.
 When Molotov replied, denying the allegations, Evatt read the letter out in Parliament, inviting amazement and ridicule from his opponents.

 Evatt's actions aroused the anger of the right wing of the Labor Party, influenced by the Catholic anti-Communism of B. A. Santamaria and his clandestine "Movement".
 Evatt came to believe that the Movement was also part of the conspiracy against him, and publicly denounced Santamaria and his supporters in October 1954, leading to a major split in the Labor Party, which did not win office again until 1972.

 Fate of the Petrovs

-The Petrovs, having been given political asylum, were eventually settled in suburban Melbourne under the names Sven and Maria Allyson, and given a pension.
+The Petrovs, having been given political asylum, were eventually settled in suburban Melbourne under the names Sven and Anna Allyson, and given a pension.
 Prior to this, they spent an 18-month period in a safe house in Palm Beach, Sydney, with the then ASIO officer Michael Thwaites, who ghost-wrote their memoirs, published in 1956 as Empire of Fear.

 They lived in relative obscurity for the rest of their lives.
 The press was formally requested by the Department of Defence, by way of a D-Notice, not to reveal their identities or whereabouts, but this was not always honoured.
 Vladimir died in 1991 and Evdokia in 2002.